speechly/speechly/examples/ios-decoder-example/README.md

-# Speechly Decoder for iOS Example
+# Speechly Decoder for iOS example

 An example iOS app for using the Speechly Decoder library for on-device transcription.